JustinDFuller/justindfuller.com/word/quality.md

 This may be uncomfortable.
 Quality is human-centric and therefor subjective.
 At the same time, Quality comes from the attributes of an object at a single point in time, making them (literally) objective.
 This duality does not need to be uncomfortable or frightening, however, because it enables us to benefit from the best of both.

+Yes, the quality-event still allows us to work within the predictable stability of objectivity.
+But more importantly, it encourages us to work in the world of humanity; with all its whimisical uniqueness and peculiarities that come from each of our unique perspectives.
+Blending the two, the quality-event provides a powerful model to pursue Quality.

 Thank you for chasing Quality across the Desert with me.
 As the Gunslinger would say, may you have long days and pleasant nights (in Quality).